Coool/plugin.video.peertube/contributing.md

 python3 -m pylint --rcfile=misc/pylint-rcfile.txt
 ```

-The pylint violations are also checked in the `quality` job.

-More details are available in the [CI file](.gitlab-ci.yml).

-Note: pylint is run with python3 to have latest features whereas the add-on
+Note: pylint is run with python3 to have latest features even though the add-on
 only supports Kodi v18 Leia (which uses python2)

 ## How to release a new version of this add-on